 Online marketplaces offer new opportunities for business growth

-Marketplaces are a natural fit for government agencies to source and compare products from multiple vendors before making a purchase.
+B2B marketplaces are becoming increasingly sophisticated.
+They are a natural fit for government agencies to source and compare products from multiple vendors before making a purchase.
 The GSA stresses that this move to marketplaces will save money, reduce fraud, and greatly increase transparency while modernizing the buying experience of federal agencies.
 The GSA also estimates that open-market purchasing by the government represents an “addressable market of $6 billion annually.”

 While that figure will capture the attention of marketplaces and online sellers, so, too, should the GSA’s focus on visibility.
 This pilot program is designed to help the GSA “gain insights into open-market online spend occurring outside of existing contracts” — a valuable feature that buyers increasingly expects from the marketplaces they use.